 He was christened at the Sacred Trinity Church in Salford on November 5th 1885.
 The register cites his father's occupation as hawker.

 On May 30th 1906 he married Frances Beckett Ward at St. Simon's Parish Church in Salford.
-The marriage certificate [Marriage Index: Salford 8d 186, 1906 (June)] describes him as a bachelor aged 21 employed as a wire straightener, and her as spinster aged 20 employed as a waitress.
-Their place of residence was 52, Broster Street in Salford, although the certificate appears to give her address erroneously as "Bedford" Street.
+The marriage certificate [Marriage Index: Salford 8d 186, 1906 (June)] describes him as a bachelor aged "21" employed as a wire straightener living at 52, Broster Street, and her as spinster aged "20" employed as a waitress living at 52, Bedford Street.
 His father was simply 'deceased' and hers, Andrew Ward, was a disinfector.
 The witnesses were James Gawling and Mary Clarke, whose connections are unknown.

 Frances was born on July 10th 1885 as the second child of parents Andrew Ward and his wife Esther (nee Beckett).
 Her birth certificate [Birth Index: Salford 8d 131, 1885 (Sept)] describes Andrew as a piston ring maker and Esther as a weaver, and states that Frances was born at her parents' address 2, Clarkinson's Court, Muslin Street in Salford.
 The 1891 Census finds her living with her parents and three siblings at 4, Church Street in Pendleton, Salford, with Andrew employed as a labourer for the Health Deparment.
 The 1901 Census finds her living with her parents and seven siblings at 46, Hartington Street in Salford, with Andrew employed as a sanitary labourer.
 Frances, then aged 15, was working as a weaver in a mill, an occupation she is known to have hated.
 When aged about 18 she was working as a nurse at the Ladysmith 'Fever' Hospital.